From comatose to eating on his own, otter's road to recovery cut short

 The mammal was admitted with severe head trauma and fractures, likely struck by a vehicle in northeastern Oklahoma near the Kansas border March 26.

-Despite the severity of the otter’s injuries, he had improved from being “completely comatose to eating well on his own,” Dr. Kyle Abbott, WildCare Oklahoma’s medical director, posted this week on the organization’s website.
+Despite the severity of the otter’s injuries, he had improved from being “completely comatose to eating well on his own,” Dr. Kyle Abbott, WildCare Oklahoma’s medical director, posted recently on the organization’s website.

 Abbott and his team employed a wide range of therapies, including IV fluids, a feeding tube, and pain medication to “give him a fighting chance,” the veterinarian said.

-“We were basically trying to help his brain heal,” Abbott told The Transcript on Friday.
+“We were basically trying to help his brain heal,” Abbott told The American on April 14.
 “He was much more active and responsive to us.

 “He was trending in the right direction but there was not a guarantee that he was going to be successful in the wild.”